 Lake Diamante is located within Argentine territory east of the Maipo volcano, on the eastern side of the Diamante caldera.
 The lake formed when lava flows blocked drainage channels from the caldera during an eruption in 1826.
 The lake is a popular tourist destination.

 The San José Volcanic Group is a massive volcanic group on the Chile-Argentina border at the end of the Cajón del Maipo.
 The complex covers an area of approximately 10 km (6 mi) x 5 km (3 mi).

 The San José volcano, from which the group takes its name, is a stratovolcano on the south end of the group.
-The complex includes the La Engorda, Espiritu Santo, Plantat and Marmolejo volcanos.
+In addition, the complex includes the La Engorda, Espiritu Santo, Plantat, and Marmolejo volcanos.
 The Marmolejo volcano lies on the northern end of the group.